 The following uses for aluminium are gathered from a number of sources as well as from anecdotal comments.
-I'd be delighted to receive corrections as well as additional referenced uses (please use the feedback mechanism to add uses).
+I would be delighted to receive corrections as well as additional referenced uses.

 - cans and foils

 - industrial applications where a strong, light, easily constructed material is needed

 - although its electrical conductivity is only about 60% that of copper per area of cross section, it is used in electrical transmission lines because of its lightness and price

 - alloys are of vital importance in the construction of modern aircraft and rockets